-Interior and exterior Spanish corbels are built in similar methods.
+Interior and exterior Spanish corbels are built in similar construction methods.
 A traditional way is to build corbels with plywood and standard lumber.
-Once the form is created, it is covered in waterproofing paper and coats of stucco are applied.
+Once the form is created, it is covered in waterproofing paper and several coats of stucco are applied.

-Spanish Home Interiors | Design With Spanish Corbels
+Spanish Home Interiors Designed with Corbels

 Spanish corbels are most often designed as decorative elements featured in both interiors and exteriors of Spanish-style homes and commercial buildings.